Test-and-set: Pseudo-C implementation of a spin lock

 The lock variable is a shared variable i.e. it can be accessed by all processors/threads.
 Note the volatile keyword.
 In absence of volatile, the compiler and/or the CPU(s) may optimize access to lock and/or use cached values, thus rendering the above code erroneous.
 Conversely, and unfortunately, the presence of volatile does not guarantee that reads and writes are committed to memory.
 Some compilers issue memory barriers to ensure that operations are committed to memory, but since the semantics of volatile in C/C++ is quite vague, not all compilers will do that.
-Consult your compiler's documentation to determine if it does.

 This spin lock function can be called by multiple processes, but it is guaranteed that only one process will be in the critical section at a time.
 The rest of the processes will keep spinning until they get the lock.
 It is possible that a process is never granted the lock.
 In such a case it will loop endlessly.
 This is a drawback of a spin lock implementation as it doesn't ensure fairness.
 These issues are further elaborated in the performance section.